Constitution and Bylaws

 The purposes of the Society of Urodynamics, Female Pelvic Medicine and Urogenital Reconstruction are to optimize the care of men and women with lower urinary tract dysfunction and/or pelvic floor disorders through education, research and health care policy.
-The society also fosters interdisciplinary dialogue and communication, promotion of the development of young scientists, and the development of scientific, educational, and professional activities through publications (specifically, the journal of Neurourology and Urodynamics which will serve as the official journal of the society), meetings, and original activities to assist in the establishment of standards of care.
+The society also fosters interdisciplinary dialogue and communication, promotion of the development of young scientists, and the development of scientific, educational, and professional activities through publications (a medical journal that is the official journal of the society), meetings, and original activities to assist in the establishment of standards of care.
 In addition, the society develops, promotes and sponsors educational opportunities in the science of urodynamics, female urology and urinary tract reconstruction.
 The Society of Urodynamics, Female Pelvic Medicine and Urogenital Reconstruction is a not-for-profit corporation in the state of Illinois for these purposes of education, research, health, culture, and professional advancement.

 ARTICLE III: MEMBERSHIP